ProtonMail/releaser/README.md

 * `Hotfix - Message`: A commit name that starts with `Hotfix` will get included as `others` with Message as the name of the change.

 ### Issue labels
 By default, only issues that contain the labels `[Bug, Feature]` will be included in the release notes.
-This is customizable through the `labels` parameter.
+This is customizable through the `externalLabels` configuration option.

 ## Author